Why is Market Research required before starting a Business?

 There are numerous ways to research your competitor.
 However, the simplest is to enter the competitor’s URL in Domain overview which is an option under ‘Domain Analytics’.

-I am going to demonstrate you – how to research my competitiors for parameters like organic search, paid traffic, backlinks, traffic from pad search, etc.
+I will demonstrate to you – how to research my competitors for parameters like organic search, paid traffic, backlinks, traffic from paid search, etc.

-The idea is to understand what my competition is doing in the market so that i have a better understanding of what i am getting into.
+The idea is to understand what my competition is doing in the market to understand better what I am getting into.